Protecting the King

 Protecting the King is a 2007 American drama film starring Peter Dobson as Elvis Presley.
 Rereleased June 2022, the film may be rented for streaming at the official webpage of the film.

-It tells the story of David Stanley (Matt Barr), the stepbrother and bodyguard of Elvis.
+It tells the real life story of David Stanley (Matt Barr), the stepbrother and bodyguard of Elvis.

 In June 1972, The King Of Rock & Roll, Elvis Presley, invites his sixteen-year-old stepbrother David Stanley to drop out of school and join his personal entourage.
 David eagerly accepts and embarks on an eye-opening journey that’s every teenager's Rock & Roll fantasy.
 A boy in a man's world, David quickly becomes a bodyguard, caretaker, and fixer.
 He finds himself struggling to do whatever is necessary to shield the image of his beloved brother while dealing with the demons of his own personal life.